 The voters of Somerset have shown their support for Stronger Somerset – the plan for two councils, an Eastern Somerset and a Western Somerset council, to replace Somerset’s existing five county and district councils.

-The result of the local poll, which closed on Friday 4 June, was delivered on Monday, 7 June by Civica Electoral Services, who independently ran and verified the poll, and announced publicly by the District Council Leaders.
+The result of the local poll, which closed on Friday 4 June, was delivered on Monday 7 June by Civica Electoral Services, who independently ran and verified the poll, and announced publicly by the District Council Leaders.

 The result from Civica is attached.